 (6) Dedicate a Space for the Inevitable Negatives

 A crucial part of positive classrooms is making space for the negative.
 Everyone experiences challenging moments, where difficult emotions can get the better of us.
 Rather than feeling like a positive classroom is full of sunshine, lollipops, and rainbows 100% of the time, you will find your students experience more positive wellbeing if they know they can experience these challenging moments in a supported way too!

 Create a space for the inevitable negatives to help students learn how to self-regulate their emotions.

-This could be a chill-out corner where students can access calming activities like a watching a glitter bottle settle, listening to classical music or blocking out classroom noise with noise-cancelling headphones or doing a puzzle.
+This could be a chill-out corner where students can access calming activities like watching a glitter bottle settle, listening to classical music, or blocking out classroom noise with noise-canceling headphones or doing a puzzle.

 Check out our post “Self-Regulating Emotions with a Chill-Out Corner in the Classroom” for more tips and ideas.

 Set up at least one way for students to actively promote kindness in their classroom and around the school.

 There are so many great kindness activities that can become and ongoing part of your positive classroom.